 An overwhelming majority of readers say there's no way they would stay in a sexless marriage.
 But either sexless marriages are becoming more common or the conversation about them is becoming more open.

 This is not an epidemic limited by age, either.
-Heather S., a member of our young moms aged 20-30 community, laments the change in her relationship.
+Twenty-something community member Heather S. laments the change in her relationship.
 "Sex isn't a part of my vocabulary anymore," she says.

-All marriages go through dry spells, but it's when couples have sex less then 10 times a year that experts describe them as having a "sexless marriage."
+All marriages go through dry spells, but it's when couples have sex less than 10 times a year that experts describe them as having a "sexless marriage."
 A story in Newsweek, aptly titled "We're Not in the Mood," reported that this applies to 15 to 20 percent of married couples.
+And the decline can happen more easily than you'd expect.
+It can be as easy as a tough week that grows to a month and then before you know it a year has passed and you still haven't had sex.

 While there isn't any one thing that causes a couple to stop having sex, readers mention three common themes with which experts agree: busy schedules, having young children, and lack of desire on the part of one partner or the other.